-The term anxiety has been used for decades to refer to thoughts and behaviors that were distressful in nature.
-But before they referred to these as "anxiety disorders," they were called "neuroses" – nervousness that wasn't based in fact.
+The term anxiety has been used for decades to refer to thoughts and behaviors that were distressing in nature.
+But before they referred to these as "anxiety disorders," they were called "neuroses" - psychological disorders without loss of touch with reality (insight).

 The Difference Between Anxiety and Neurosis

-Generally, the term was used to describe those that suffered from:
+The term was used to describe those who suffered from:

 - Generalized anxiety disorder